edwardfpeterson/mctv/README.md

 # Choptank Transport Interview Project

 This project visualizes a database of all traffic violations in Montgomery County Maryland from the past 7 years.
 Built using Angular 8.0.0.
+The data set used for this is roughyl 1.5 million entries.

 ## Dependencies
 This project requires the installation of Node.js and Angular CLI.